Inexpensive Tips for Increasing Property Value Before Selling Your Home

 A.J. and Lisa

-We asked our frugal readers for their suggestions on affordable home updates that can possibly make a home more saleable as well as updates that probably should be avoided.
+We asked our frugal readers for their suggestions on affordable home updates that could make a home more saleable and updates that probably should be avoided.
 Read on for their suggestions for inexpensive ways to increase property value before you sell your home.

 Don’t Put Off Until Tomorrow What You Can Do Today